juju/docs/src/en/charms-offline-config.md

 require external network access (for example, access to pypi to install requisite pip packages).
 This is configured with --model-default options during bootstrap.

+If restricted, local charms will be required (see [Deploying charms offline][charms-offline-deploying]).

 ## Using the localhost cloud (LXD) offline